 Internet advertised speeds are based upon a direct – primary connection to the modem.
-Actual wireless performance will vary, and depends on many factors, including interference with other wireless networks & devices, obstructions such as walls, doors, furniture, appliances that are between you and the wireless router.
+The actual wireless performance will vary and depends on many factors, including interference with other wireless networks & devices, obstructions such as walls, doors, furniture, appliances that are between you and the wireless router.

 Due to multiple external factors, Wi-Fi performance is out of control of Internet providers.
 Don’t worry, follow our tips on how to improve your Wi-Fi.

 Follow our 5 tips on how to improve your WiFi experience.